Translating from English to Finnish: How to keep concise and consistent

 I was really pleased and proud to work on a genuinely thrilling film recently – which also inspired me to get back to my own screenwriting!

 I became totally invested in the story while translating, maybe more than I had experienced with any other content I’d worked on.
-It was also challenging, because the dialogue mostly happened at breakneck speed, so it was a perfect project.
+It was also challenging because the dialogue mostly happened at breakneck speed, so it was a perfect project.

-As a writer myself, I've found translating films and TV series to be tremendously useful in terms of helping me grow.
-I’ve started to appreciate that it really is like screenwriting gym!
+As a writer myself, I’ve found translating films and TV series to be tremendously useful in terms of helping me grow.
+I’ve started to appreciate that it really is like a screenwriting gym!

 With each project, the dialogue of an entire script goes through your mind, and as mentioned above, in order to translate well, the translator needs to understand the whole story.
 Not just generally but in a nuanced way, and to see how all the pieces of the story – each scene and sentence – fit together.

 So, translating with ZOO has been a really helpful part of my continuing development as a writer as well.

 Got what it takes to translate the most in-demand entertainment in the world?

 ZOO Digital is always looking for more talented translators to join the ZOO Community.
 If you have a similar love of language, TV and film – apply to join today!